josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 {/if}
 ```

-At a very basic level, that should do the trick.
+It's very basic, but that should do the trick.
 I leave the details of how to implement the loader up to you.
 You may want to add a transition to it; or, you may not want it inside a conditional statement at all.
 Maybe you'd prefer to keep it in the DOM and simply change its `opacity` (and probably `pointer-events`) when the page is loading.

 One other small note: you may want to check if the clicked link is an external link before setting `isLoading`.
 You can do so like this: